 Maybeboard

-On a semi-related note, while I still have not invested anywhere near as much time or energy into the zombie tribal brew of Anikthea that I've been tinkering with, you can check out the current draft of the deck here: Anikthea's Zombie Invasion.
+On a semi-related note, while I still have not invested anywhere near as much time or energy into the zombie tribal and lifegain-focused brews of Anikthea that I've been tinkering with, you can check out the current drafts of the decks here: Anikthea's Zombie Invasion and here: Anikthea's Enchanted Life(gain).
+Because I am admittedly a bit Anikthea-obsessed, I've also been tinkering with a suuper casual Theros-themed build that you can check out here: Anikthea, Pride of Theros

 -Anointed Procession, Parallel Lives, and Doubling Season: